CSamuelLents/cloudformation-ansible-k8s-circleci-demo/app/README.md

 # Hello Kubernetes demo app

 A demo app that can be deployed to a Kubernetes cluster.
-It displays a message, and also namespace, pod, node and image details.
+It displays a message, the namespace, pod, node, and image details.

 ## Paths